MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 ---
-title: Microsoft Edge Add-ons store developer policies
+title: Developer policies for the Microsoft Edge Add-ons store
-description: Microsoft Edge Add-ons store developer policies.
+description: Developer policies for submitting extensions via Partner Center to be published at the Microsoft Edge Add-ons store website.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual
 ms.prod: microsoft-edge
-ms.date: 12/14/2023
+ms.date: 12/15/2023
 ---
-# Microsoft Edge Add-ons store developer policies
+# Developer policies for the Microsoft Edge Add-ons store

-To develop an extension to be published through the Microsoft Edge Add-ons store, follow these Microsoft Edge Add-ons store developer policies (_Add-ons store developer policies_), which apply to submitting extensions through [Partner Center](https://partner.microsoft.com/dashboard/microsoftedge/public/login?ref=dd) and providing extensions through the [Microsoft Edge Add-ons](https://microsoftedge.microsoft.com/addons/Microsoft-Edge-Extensions-Home) store.
+To develop an extension to be published through the Microsoft Edge Add-ons store, follow these policies.
+These policies apply to submitting extensions through [Partner Center](https://partner.microsoft.com/dashboard/home) and publishing the extensions at the [Microsoft Edge Add-ons](https://microsoftedge.microsoft.com/addons/Microsoft-Edge-Extensions-Home) store.

-The _Microsoft Edge Add-ons store_ is also called the _Microsoft Edge Add-ons website_.
+The _Microsoft Edge Add-ons store_<!--36--> is also called the _Edge Add-ons store_,<!--12--> the _Microsoft Edge Add-ons website_,<!--89--> or the _Edge Add-ons website_.<!--5-->

 <!-- ====================================================================== -->
 ## Principles

-A few principles to get you started:
+The following principles are reflected in these developer policies:

 * Offer unique and distinct value within your extension for Microsoft Edge.
 Provide a compelling reason to download your extension from the Microsoft Edge Add-ons store.